Meet our Champions

 John Clark-Corrigall (Newcastle University, UK)

 I am a final year PhD student at Newcastle University, UK, looking at interactions between pathogenic Salmonella and protective probiotic E.coli.
-I’ve worked on a plethora of topics from childhood cancer, muscular dystrophy and vaccines, before ending up on the gut microbiota; I’m passionate about science but particularly microbiology and sharing that with the public.
+I’ve worked on a plethora of topics from childhood cancer, muscular dystrophy and vaccines, before ending up on the gut microbiota.
+I’m passionate about science but particularly microbiology and sharing that with the public.
 I’m looking forward to getting stuck in as a Microbiology Society Champion to facilitate in providing great outreach events and career development within the Society.

 -